Asymptotic Semigroups and Two-sided Weak Orders

-By the last part of Theorem~\ref{T:6.1} and Corollary~\ref{C:*}, we know that the upward projection maps are 1-1.
-Thus we will conclude that $ [e_I y] \leq [e_J z]$ in $\mathcal{C}$.
-Now we proceed to prove (\ref{A:showthis}).
-But this can be seen directly from the description of the Bruhat-Chevalley-Renner order (\ref{A:BCR}); we write $w_0$ in the form $w^{-1}y^{-1}=w_0$ for some $w^{-1} \in W(e_I)$.
+By the last part of Theorem~\ref{T:6.1} and Corollary~\ref{C:*}, we know that the upward projection maps are one-to-one.
+Thus, we conclude that $ [e_I y] \leq [e_J z]$ in $\mathcal{C}$.
+Now (\ref{A:showthis}) can be seen directly from the description of the Bruhat-Chevalley-Renner order (\ref{A:BCR}) as follows.
+We write $w_0$ in the form $w^{-1}y^{-1}=w_0$ for some $w^{-1} \in W(e_I)$.
 Then (\ref{A:BCR}) shows that $[e_I y ] \leq [e_\emptyset w_0]$, hence, it shows that (\ref{A:showthis}).
-This finishes the proof.
+This finishes the proof. \end{proof}